 “The first time I met with Dr. Freeman, I asked myself, ‘Did I get the luck of the draw?’” says Vicki.
 “Because she gave up three hours of her time to listen and truly hear what I had to say.
 She sat with me, took handwritten notes, and repeated things back to me to make sure she had an accurate record of what I was telling her.
 I kept thinking, ‘Surely another patient is waiting out in the hall.’
 Of course, that wasn’t the case, but I had become accustomed to doctors spending 15 minutes with me before checking me off their list.”

-Dr. Freeman works alongside several clinicians, including other neurologists, advanced practice providers, social workers, registered dietitians, nurses, and more.
+Dr. Freeman works alongside several clinicians, including other neurologists, advanced practice providers, health social workers, registered dietitians, nurses, and more.
 “By bringing a team together to meet the needs of our patients, we’re not only listening one-on-one, but we’re also listening collectively,” explains Dr. Freeman.
 “This can make a huge difference in the coordination of care.”

 Understanding the Value of Academic Medicine